Telekaii/CrappySummon/README.md

 ### **If you want to download this game;**
 - No Windows Binaries because Windows bad for CLI.
-Build it on your own if you want to play on Windows.
 - PLEASE Install binaries from [Actions](https://github.com/Telekaii/CrappySummon/actions).

 ## BUILDING